fbpx

 Because the Alpha brainwave state bridges our conscious and subconscious mind, this is the ideal brainwave state to achieve in hypnosis.
 When we are in the alpha state of consciousness, we become highly suggestible.
 Our subconscious mind does not understand logical or physical limitations.
 We cannot access Alpha Consciousness in an excited or stressed state.
 Meditation or relaxation techniques can bring us back to the alpha state.
 Alpha brainwaves oscillate between 8 to 12 Hertz.

-Theta is associated with intuition, healing, creativity and learning.
-Especially learning languages.
+Theta is associated with intuition, healing, creativity, and learning, especially learning languages.
 In the Theta brainwave state, we become spiritually aware, and connection to the Matrix is possible.

 We often go into a theta state while driving when we “zone out” and don’t remember how we got from here to there.
 Repetitive tasks that disengage our conscious mind create theta waves, allowing a flow of ideas to come up suddenly.